Find Affordable College Courses

 Gainesville, FL

-With a ranking of #8, University of Florida did quite well on this year’s most popular schools for materials engineering students working on their master’s degree.
-UF is a fairly large public school located in the city of Gainesville.
+University of Florida landed the #8 spot in the 2023 rankings for the most popular master’s degree materials engineering programs.
+UF is a very large public school located in the medium-sized city of Gainesville.

 Women make up 45% of the materials engineering majors at the school.